25hlarsen4/Spreadsheet/README.md

 With the completion of assignment six the spreadsheet will now have a GUI that the users can use to change, save, and open spreadsheet files.
 To save, provide an absolute path, including what you want the file to be called without an extension (ie C:\Users\name\Downloads\Spreadsheets\nameOfSpreadsheetFile).
 To open, provide the same thing that you typed in to save.

-# Examples of Good Software Practices:

-First, my use of DRY programming shows good software practices.
-I used DRY programming by using inheritdoc rather than explicitly repeating method headers that were already written in the AbstractSpreadsheet class.
-Furthermore, I used code re-use to show good software practice.
-I specifically did this by creating a helper method to use in each of the three SetCellContents methods since each of those methods included a lot of the same code.
-See the following list for more good software practices that I used.
-Finally, my use of well named methods shows good software practices.
-You can specifically see this in methods like DetermineIfNameIsInvalid, RecalculateCellValues, DetermineVariableValidity, etc, all of which have names that clearly describe what they accomplish.

-- Separation of concerns
-- Well named methods

 # How to use:
 - To fill a cell with an numerical or string value, click the cell, type the value, and hit enter.